New Jersey Dental Negligence Lawyers

-- Dental delay: some dental procedures must be completed over a series of visits.
+- Dental delay: Some dental procedures must be completed over a series of visits.
 When treatment is delayed, it can cause unnecessary discomfort and lead to further complications.

 - Failure to refer for further treatment: a dentist may recognize that an injury occurred, such as a perforated sinus or lingual nerve injury, but fail to refer the patient for timely, appropriate treatment.

-- Pulling or filling the wrong tooth
+- Pulling or filling the wrong tooth:

-- Endontic negligence: when performing a root canal, many things can go wrong, including leaving an instrument in the canal, air embolisms, and life-threatening infections.
+- Endodontic negligence: when performing a root canal, many things can go wrong, including leaving an instrument in the canal, air embolisms, and life-threatening infections.
 These infections can result in brain abscesses leading to brain damage, or even death.

 - Negligent TMJ and orthognathic surgeries: if you underwent a procedure and required follow-up corrective surgery, you may have a claim for malpractice.

-In order to prevail on a claim for dental negligence, generally a patient must suffer from more than just short-term pain and discomfort.
+In order to prevail on a claim for dental negligence, generally, a patient must suffer from more than just short-term pain and discomfort.
 Typical injuries associated with malpractice include: